ASFOpenSARlab/opensarlab-cluster/AWS/build-aws.md

 1. Verify

-    The helm and tiller versions should be the same
+    The helm and tiller versions should be the same.
+    It critical that if the k8s version is updated that helm and tiller versions also match.
+Otherwise, the cluster might become unstable.

     `helm version`